awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 Enhanced health reporting only incurs a charge if you choose to publish enhanced health metrics to CloudWatch\.
 When you use enhanced health, you still get the basic health metrics published for free, even if you don't choose to publish enhanced health metrics\.

-See [Instance Metrics](health-enhanced-metrics.md) for details on the metrics reported by the health agent\.
-For details on publishing enhanced health metrics to CloudWatch, see [Publishing Amazon CloudWatch Custom Metrics for an Environment](health-enhanced-cloudwatch.md)\.
+See [Instance metrics](health-enhanced-metrics.md) for details on the metrics reported by the health agent\.
+For details on publishing enhanced health metrics to CloudWatch, see [Publishing Amazon CloudWatch custom metrics for an environment](health-enhanced-cloudwatch.md)\.

-## Factors in Determining Instance and Environment Health<a name="health-enhanced-factors"></a>
+## Factors in determining instance and environment health<a name="health-enhanced-factors"></a>

-In addition to the basic health reporting system checks, including [Elastic Load Balancing Health Checks](using-features.healthstatus.md#using-features.healthstatus.understanding) and [resource monitoring](using-features.healthstatus.md#monitoring-basic-additionalchecks), Elastic Beanstalk enhanced health reporting gathers additional data about the state of the instances in your environment\.
+In addition to the basic health reporting system checks, including [Elastic Load Balancing health checks](using-features.healthstatus.md#using-features.healthstatus.understanding) and [resource monitoring](using-features.healthstatus.md#monitoring-basic-additionalchecks), Elastic Beanstalk enhanced health reporting gathers additional data about the state of the instances in your environment\.
 This includes operating system metrics, server logs, and the state of ongoing environment operations such as deployments and updates\.
 The Elastic Beanstalk health reporting service combines information from all available sources and analyzes it to determine the overall health of the environment\.

-### Operations and Commands<a name="health-enhanced-factors-operations"></a>
+### Operations and commands<a name="health-enhanced-factors-operations"></a>

 When you perform an operation on your environment, such as deploying a new version of an application, Elastic Beanstalk makes several changes that affect the environment's health status\.